Economy of Cambodia: Illicit

-Scam centres

 Cyber scam center operations in Cambodia have transformed parts of the country, notably areas like Bokor Mountain, Sihanoukville, Ream City, and Dara Sakor, into centers for a brutal online fraud industry.
 This illicit industry, primarily controlled by Chinese billionaires, operates with the complicity of high-ranking Cambodian political elites who not only profit from it but also facilitated its development through infrastructure projects.
 The origins of this industry trace back to Cambodia's participation in China's Belt and Road Initiative around 2013.
 This led to a surge of Chinese investment in infrastructure and real estate, including special economic zones (SEZs) and mega-casinos.
 Many of these "developers" were later revealed to be fugitives or individuals with criminal backgrounds, some of whom have since faced international sanctions.
 With China's 2019 ban on online gambling and the subsequent COVID-19 pandemic, many of these empty facilities pivoted to online scamming.
 This period saw a significant increase in human trafficking, with an estimated 100,000 people, primarily foreign nationals, trafficked into Cambodia by September 2023.

 A 2024 study found that funds stolen by criminal syndicates in Cambodia was estimated to exceed $12.5 billion annually—half the country’s formal GDP, based on a very conservative estimate.
 Many scam compounds in Cambodia are owned by local elites There are lucrative incentives for these elites to associate with and materially support criminal activity, often hidden behind legitimate-seeming fronts like casinos, resorts, and special economic zones (SEZs).
 Criminal groups have established complex money-laundering operations to move illicit funds into the formal economy, indicating a flow of fraudulent funds that can potentially corrupt international financial institutions and legitimate sectors of the economy.

 Other industry

-Cambodia is encouraging investment in EV assembly plants.
+Cambodia is encouraging Chinese investment in Electric vehicle assembly plants.
 Cambodia's 2022 Long-Term Strategy for Carbon Neutrality to have 40% EV cars and busses and 70% electric motorbikes by 2050.
 It has significantly reduced import duties on EVs.